The Greatest Underdog Story in Tennis

 In the fifth set, tension was visible on both players.
 Ivanisevic double-faulted on match point, then served two more before finally converting.
 He fell to the grass, lay there for several seconds and then collapsed into tears as the reality of what he had just achieved hit him.

-He became the first wildcard ever to win the Wimbledon singles title, and through the 2023 tournament, the only wildcard to win any Grand Slam singles title in the Open Era.
+He became the first wildcard ever to win the Wimbledon singles title, and remains the only wildcard to win any Grand Slam singles title in the Open Era, according to his Wikipedia record.

 Why It Matters